 - Depending on the stone, moissanite can show more sparkles than a diamond.

-- Some moissanite gemstones have a yellowish-greyish tint, while lab-grown diamonds with lower J-G grades have a yellowish-blueish tint.
+- Some moissanite gemstones have a yellowish-greyish tint, while lab-grown diamonds with lower J-G grades sometimes show a yellowish-blueish tint.
 Higher grades appear completely colorless.

 Test yourself: Is this a diamond or a moissanite?